 Modern slavery is a complex, multi-faceted issue, which is often hidden and can thus be challenging to address effectively.
 As such, we are committed to assessing the effectiveness of our due diligence activities, so that we can continuously improve, strengthen and refine our approach.
+As part of our annual saliency assessment, Neste tracks and evaluates the effectiveness of current prevention and mitigation measures in place, and assesses whether existing practices are sufficient in scale and complexity to address its salient human rights issues.
+In addition, we track the progress and effectiveness of our actions in the following ways:

-Key performance indicators (KPIs)
+Targets & Key performance indicators (KPIs)